cbg-ethz/pybda/docs/source/usage.rst

 If you are working on a cluster, you can use the provided scripts to start a cluster.
 **Make sure to have a working ``openmpi`` and ``Java`` installed**.
 We use ``sparkhpc`` in order to start a standalone cluster on an LSF/SGE high-performance computing cluster.
-Sparkhpc install with koios, but in case it didn't just reinstall it:
+Sparkhpc install with PyBDA, but in case it didn't just reinstall it:

 .. code-block:: bash